Paw Patrol: Woodbury's new neighborhood watch

 In its fight against crime, Woodbury is recruiting a new set of allies: dog owners and their furry companions.

-The city is holding its first training session for dog owners at 6:30 p.m. on July 13 at the Public Safety Building, followed by an additional training event for owners and their pets this fall.
+The city held its first training session for dog owners at 6:30 p.m.
+July 13 at the Woodbury Public Safety Building, followed by an additional training event for owners and their pets this fall.

 Cities like Bloomington and Apple Valley have created similar programs in the past for years.
 And like many of those communities, Woodbury also relies on neighborhood watch programs to help police lookout for criminal and suspicious activities.

-“Paw Patrol is simply a means to engage people that are already spending hundreds of hours out and about in the city to be informed eyes and ears for public safety,” said Woodbury Police Commander John Altman.
+"Paw Patrol is simply a means to engage people that are already spending hundreds of hours out and about in the city to be informed eyes and ears for public safety," Woodbury Police Commander John Altman said.